ⓘ Let’s Set the Record Straight First

 A helpful consultation should end with more than a general sense of direction.
 You want written clarity you can act on.

-1. Is the home exempt or countable in my situation, and why?
-Ask for the specific rule being applied and whether that changes after death due to estate recovery.
+- Is the home exempt or countable in my situation, and why?
+Ask for the specific rule being applied and whether that changes after death due to state estate recovery.

-3. Can you provide a dated, written penalty calculation tied to my exact transfer and recording dates?
-Include estimated penalty start and end dates and what assumptions need verification.
+- Can you provide a dated, written penalty calculation tied to my exact transfer and recording dates?

-5. What are the tax consequences of each option (capital gains, step-up in basis, gift reporting)?
-Ask for a short written summary to share with your CPA.
+- What are the tax consequences of each option (capital gains, step-up in basis, gift reporting)?

-9. Do you have any conflicts of interest—for example, relationships with facilities, insurance products, or financial advisors that could affect your recommendations?
-Will you coordinate with my CPA or care manager if needed?
+- Do you have any conflicts of interest—for example, relationships with facilities, insurance products, or financial advisors that could affect your recommendations?

 What to Expect From a Quality Elder Law Firm